Department of Environmental Science and Policy

 An introduction to environmental planning and assessment concepts and skills associated with the development of sites for human use.
 Emphasis is given to the development of particular tracts or parcels of land in Maine.
 Prerequisites: ESP/GEO 108 or GEO 308, and GEO 209 or ESP 200, or permission of instructor.
 Cr 3.

 ESP 421 Natural Resource Policy

 This course focuses on the formulation, analysis, and implementation of natural resource based policies through the framework of the rational policy process.
-Subject areas will include alternative energy, commercial fisheries, river restoration, wildlife, and recreation.
+Subject areas will include commercial fisheries, river restoration, wildlife, and recreation.
 Special focus will be on open access conflicts and stakeholder resolutions.
 Prerequisite: ESP 220.
 Cr 3.

 ESP 445 Environmental Education and Interpretation